"...In a single day and night of misfortune, the island of Atlantis disappeared into the depths of the sea."

 - Atlantis is the primary setting for the Expansion Pack Poseidon - Master of Atlantis.
 It doesn't take itself all too seriously.

-- Atlantis was going to appear in God Of War 2, but was Dummied Out.
+- Atlantis was going to appear in God of War II, but was Dummied Out.

-- Referenced in 3 in the battle with Poseidon, who claims that; "Atlantis will be avenged!" hinting that Kratos had a hand in the city's destruction, which is hardly surprising.
+- Referenced in God of War III in the battle with Poseidon, who claims that; "Atlantis will be avenged!" hinting that Kratos had a hand in the city's destruction, which is hardly surprising.

 - In Timelapse, Atlantis is the last world you can visit.
 It's quite beautiful, contains technology from Sufficiently Advanced Aliens, and it's nearly empty — the Atlanteans left for another planet.
 Watch out for the one remaining inhabitant, though.